Cloudera Impala Frequently Asked Questions

 - What EC2 instances are recommended for Impala?

 What are the software and hardware requirements for running Impala?

 For information on Impala requirements, see Cloudera Impala Requirements.
-Note that Cloudera recommends using Cloudera Manager 4.6 or higher with Impala 1.1.
+Note that there is often a minimum required level of Cloudera Manager for any given Impala version.